apraturi-FT/YELP-dataset-analysis/README.md

 The main goal of this project is to provide an insight to the future investor/owner, on where and what business to invest in or where to start a new business based on the customer satisfaction.

+a) Top 10 Business to invest in with highest rating.

+b) Least 10 Business to invest in with least rating and need improvement.

+c) Number of Business that come under each rating.

+d) Business with average rating less than 2.5 and the review associated with it.

+e) Business with average rating greater than 4.5 and the review associated with it.

 <h2>3.
 Datasets</h2>

 a) Review dataset - https://www.kaggle.com/yelp-dataset/yelp-dataset?select=yelp_academic_dataset_review.json